projectatomic/atomic-site/source/docs/gettingstarted.md

     {fedora@atomic01 ~]$ sudo systemctl reboot

 ### Confirm network configuration and cluster health
 Once all of your services are started, the networking should look something like what's below.
-You'll see the flannel device that shows the selected range for this host and the docker0 bridge that has a specific subnet assigned.
+You'll see the Flannel device that shows the selected range for this host and the docker0 bridge that has a specific subnet assigned.

     [fedora@atomic01 ~]$ sudo systemctl status flanneld docker kubelet kube-proxy [fedora@atomic01 ~]$ ip a